Understanding Safe Dog Rehoming in NZ

 Key Contact Information for SPCA and Other Rescue Groups

 The SPCA (Society for the Prevention of Cruelty to Animals) is a prominent organization in New Zealand that advocates for animal welfare.
-They offer support for pet owners looking to rehome their pets.
+Along with national services, regional groups such as Taranaki Animal Protection also offer crucial support for pet owners looking to rehome their pets.
 Here are some key contacts:

 - SPCA New Zealand: You can reach out to your local SPCA branch for advice and assistance.
 Visit their website at SPCA New Zealand for more information.